 Panic Disorder: When Fear Overwhelms

 Do you sometimes have sudden attacks of anxiety and overwhelming fear that last for several minutes?
-Maybe your heart pounds, you sweat, and you feel like you can’t breathe or think.
-Do these attacks occur at unpredictable times with no obvious trigger, causing you to worry about the possibility of having another one at any time?
+Maybe your heart pounds, you sweat, and you feel like you can’t breathe or think clearly.
+Do these attacks occur at unpredictable times with no apparent trigger, causing you to worry about the possibility of having another one at any time?

 What is panic disorder?

 People with panic disorder have frequent and unexpected panic attacks.
 These attacks are characterized by a sudden wave of fear or discomfort or a sense of losing control even when there is no clear danger or trigger.
 Not everyone who experiences a panic attack will develop panic disorder.

 Panic attacks often include physical symptoms that might feel like a heart attack, such as trembling, tingling, or rapid heart rate.
 Panic attacks can occur at any time.
 Many people with panic disorder worry about the possibility of having another attack and may significantly change their life to avoid having another attack.
 Panic attacks can occur as frequently as several times a day or as rarely as a few times a year.

 Panic disorder often begins in the late teens or early adulthood.
 Women are more likely than men to develop panic disorder.